-- 1. Candidates considered eligible for the post of HOD/Head of Clinical Unit include: - i.
-MBBS qualified physician with FCPS Obstetrics and Gynaecology/MRCOG/ American Board Certification in Obstetrics and Gynaecology or any other equivalent degree, or - ii.
-MBBS qualified physician with MCPS and 2 years post-qualification experience, or - iii.
-MBBS qualified physician with Diploma in Obstetrics and Gynaecology and 2 years postqualification experience. - 2.
-Formal assignment to the position will include verification of: - i.
-Certification of the concerned candidate. - ii.
-Registration with PMDC. - iii.
-Formal complaints/malpractice cases registered with the previous employer or with PMDC concerning the candidate. - 3.
+- 1. Candidates considered eligible for the post of HOD/Head of Clinical Unit include: - A. MBBS qualified physician with FCPS Obstetrics and Gynaecology/ Member of Royal College of Obstetricians and Gynaecologists (MRCOG)/ American Board Certification in Obstetrics and Gynaecology or any other equivalent degree, or - B. MBBS qualified physician with Member of College of Physicians and Surgeons (MCPS) and 2 years post-qualification experience, or - C. MBBS qualified physician with Diploma in Obstetrics and Gynaecology and 2 years post-qualification experience. - 2.
+Formal assignment to the position will include verification of: - A. Certification of the concerned candidate. - B. Registration with PMDC. - C. Formal complaints/malpractice cases registered with the previous employer or with PMDC concerning the candidate. - 3.
 Following induction to the post, the HOD/Head of Clinical Unit must be provided with and explained the hospital policies regarding patient care, quality of care and HR management. - 4.
 The job summary of the HOD/Head of Clinical Unit includes being responsible for a high standard of gynaecological work in the hospital. - 5.
-The scope of work of the HOD/Head of Clinical Unit includes being in-charge of the Department of Gynaecology, and personally ensuring the smooth functioning of the department, through staff and colleagues.
-This includes conducting Antenatal Clinics, Gynaecological OPD, admission of patients requiring surgical intervention, conduct planned, emergency surgeries (on specific/notified days or as per need), postoperative care of patients in the ward, follow up of surgeries in OPD as per need, teaching by lectures/tutorials in the ward and bedside coaching of medical and nursing staff. - 6.
+The scope of work of the HOD/Head of Clinical Unit includes being in-charge of the Department of Gynecology, and personally ensuring the smooth functioning of the department, through staff and colleagues.
+This includes conducting Antenatal Clinics, Gynecological OPD, admission of patients requiring surgical intervention, conduct planned, emergency surgeries (on specific/notified days or as per need), postoperative care of patients in the ward, follow up of surgeries in OPD as per need, teaching by lectures/tutorials in the ward and bedside coaching of medical and nursing staff. - 6.
 Duties/Responsibilities of the HOD/Head of Clinical Unit include:

-i.
-Administrative
+A. Administrative

-- a.
-The HOD/Head of Clinical Unit is the Administrative and Technical in-charge of the Department of Gynaecology. - b.
-She/he has to remain available during working hours for routine/emergency cases and teaching.
+- (i) The HOD/Head of Clinical Unit is the Administrative and Technical in-charge of the Department of Gynaecology. - (ii) She/he has to remain available during working hours for routine/emergency cases and teaching. - (iii) She/he is second on-call after working hours. - (iv) She/he ensures attendance of subordinate staff through the Registrar. - (v) She/he checks punctuality of the staff attached to her/his section. - (vi) She/he checks cleanliness and up keep of the Gynaecological/Obstetric ward.

-- c.
-She/he is second on-call after working hours. - d.
-She/he ensures attendance of subordinate staff through the Registrar. - e.
-She/he checks punctuality of the staff attached to her/his section. - f.
-She/he checks cleanliness and up keep of the Gynaecological/Obstetric ward. - g.
-She/he ensures regular upkeep and maintenance of departmental electro-medical equipment to ensure their functionality at all times. - h.
-She/he ensures that responsible staff is regular in maintaining supply/replenishment of medicines and stores. - i.
-She/he guides the Management for purchase of new equipment/instruments needed from time to time for OPD, Wards and OT. - j.
-She/he checks and controls subordinate staff to ensure their performance as per Job Description (JDs), SOPs and SMPs. - k.
-She/he allocates duties to other specialists/doctors from within the defined framework of particular JDs.
+- (vii) She/he ensures regular upkeep and maintenance of departmental electromedical equipment to ensure their functionality at all times. - (viii) She/he ensures that responsible staff is regular in maintaining supply/replenishment of medicines and stores. - (ix) She/he guides the Management for purchase of new equipment/instruments needed from time to time for OPD, Wards and OT. - (x) She/he checks and controls subordinate staff to ensure their performance as per Job Description, SOPs and SMPs. - (xi) She/he allocates duties to other specialists/doctors from within the defined framework of particular JDs.

-ii.
-Preventive
+B. Preventive